EthanAshok/AutonomousRobot/README.md

 - autonomous car must stop at the red lines (stop sign)
 - must pick up and drop off the end user to/from the colored zones
 - have multiple sensors to detect distance, color, contact (color, gyro, ultrasonic, touch)
+- create jaywalking feature to stop at anything crossing the maze

 Design: